Computational-Plant-Science/plantit/README.md

 docker-compose -f docker-compose.yml -f compose-dev.yml up
 ```

+**ATTENTION:** By default, dev/reset.sh deletes ALL local docker containers and volumes.

 Once the containers have started, the website is available at http://localhost

 To bypass CAS login, instead logging directly into django, use: `http://localhost/accounts/login/`